dmd-program/dmd-instructional-handbook/project-feedback.md

 #### Parts Kit
 1. Did the student create a reconfigurable kit of parts?
 Can it be reconfigured into at least three things?
 2. Did the project rely on readily available or free materials?
+3. Was it a weapon?
+Ask them to redo the project, this violates project requirements.

 ### 2. Concept
 1. Did the project take an existing idea and add novel elements to it?